U.S. crude stockpiles drop as exports surge to record high- EIA

 U.S. gasoline stocks USOILG=ECI fell by 3.3 million barrels on the week.
 After a couple of weeks of lackluster demand, gasoline product supplied by refiners rebounded, though overall gasoline demand is down 7% over the last four weeks when compared with the year-ago period.

-Distillate stockpiles USOILD=ECI, which include diesel and heating oil, rose by 784,000 barrels.
+Distillate stockpiles USOILD=ECI, which include diesel and heating oil, fell by 784,000 barrels.

 Refinery crude runs USOICR=ECI fell by 292,000 bpd in the last week, EIA said.
 Refinery utilization rates USOIRU=ECI fell by 1.5 percentage points in the week to 92.2%.